quirinecker/docki/README.md

 # Docki

 > [!NOTE]
 > This project is under renovations.
-While installing it right now might work, it is not guaranteed
+It can be used, but it might not be completely stable yet.

 ## Preview